Mobile Device Acceptable Use Policy

-The purpose of this policy is to define standards, procedures, and restrictions for end users who have legitimate business uses for connecting mobile devices to Medaille College’s network and data.
+The purpose of this policy is to define standards, procedures, and restrictions for end users who have legitimate business uses for connecting mobile devices to Medaille University’s network and data.

 This device list includes but is not limited to:

 - Other mobile/cellular phones